smarthomeNG/plugins/simulation/README.md

 ### Record

 The plugin starts automatically together with smarthome.py.
-After initialization it automatically starts to record all changes to items that have the sim=track in the item.conf file.
+After initialization it automatically starts to record all changes to items that have the ``sim: track`` in the item.yaml file.
 Item datatypes bool and num have been tested.
 When an item is changed it is called an event.
 All events are stored in a text file.
 It does not matter where the change is initiated from with one exception:
 The plugin does not record events that are triggered by the plugin itself when it is in playback mode.
 When the plugin initializes for the first time, the event file is created.
 On